 How to pair your Apple Watch with your iPhone

-Follow these simple steps to pair your Apple Watch Series 3/4 with your iPhone 6 or later.
+Follow these simple steps to pair your Apple Watch and iPhone

 Pairing a new Apple Watch with your iPhone